 .gz, it is decompressed automatically.

-InnoDB is the only supported storage engine for Second Generation instances.
-For First Generation instances, all storage engines are supported.
+InnoDB is the only supported storage engine for MySQL instances.

 You can convert your tables from MyISAM to InnoDB by piping the output of mysqldump through a sed script as follows:

 mysqldump --databases [DATABASE_NAME] \ -h [INSTANCE_IP] -u [USERNAME] -p [PASSWORD] \ --hex-blob --default-character-set=utf8mb4 | sed 's/ENGINE=MyISAM/ENGINE=InnoDB/g' > [DATABASE_FILE].sql